 1998: The Canine Good Citizen® program was established.
 AKC relocated various departments to Raleigh, N.C.
 In that year alone, there were almost 2 million dogs competing in over 15,000 licensed and sanctioned events.
 Also in that year, more than 1.2 million dogs and 555,000 litters were registered.
 DNA testing was instituted for parentage verification and genetic identity.

 1999: Lifetime Achievement Awards are given for the first time.
 Rachel Page Elliott receives the award for conformation.
-The AKC headquarters in New York moved to 260 Madison Avenue, where it still operates at present.
+The AKC headquarters in New York moved to 260 Madison Avenue.

 2000: AKC.org was redesigned.
-The first AKC Awards for Canine Excellence (ACE) were distributed, and recipients included the legendary NYPD K-9 Appollo.
+The first AKC Awards for Canine Excellence (ACE) were distributed, and recipients included the legendary NYPD K-9 Apollo.

-2002: First Breeder of the Year award was given to Wendell S. Sammet.
+2002: The first Breeder of the Year award was given to Wendell S. Sammet.

 2005: AKC Rally competition began.